SoccerNet/sn-mvfoul/README.md

 A [SoccerNet pip package](https://pypi.org/project/SoccerNet/) to easily download the data and the annotations is available.

+The dataset is currently available only at 224p resolution.
+However, it will soon be made available at a higher resolution of 720p.

 To install the pip package simply run:

 ```